25 Festive Dishes for the Season with appetizers, salads, main dishes, side dishes, desserts, cakes,…

 Nativity Cookie Cutters

 Anyway, these awesome cookie cutters came with a gingerbread recipe which is a little different from the American gingerbread.
 It calls for honey and treacle instead of molasses.
 It also uses gingerbread spice.
 I decided to give it a try.
 Since I did not have treacle or gingerbread spice, I had to change things up a bit.
 I reduced the brown sugar and used all honey instead.
 For the spices, I used a mixed of ground cinnamon, ginger, and cloves.
-I was very pleased at the results.
+I was very pleased with the results.

 Making This Gingerbread Nativity